randovania/randovania/docs/Testing.md

 ### Adding a new acceptance test

-1. Write the test as usual, add the `@pytest.mark.acceptance` mark, and take the `acceptance_check` fixture as an argument.
+1. Write the test as usual, taking the `acceptance_check` fixture as an argument.
 2. Call `acceptance_check(path, value)`, choosing a path inside `test/test_files/`.
 The file does not have to exist yet.
 3. Run `uv run randovania development update-committed` to create it, then commit it along with your test.